 Queensland Multicultural Month

-The state’s largest multicultural celebration, Queensland Multicultural Month, was again held in August 2017.
-Queenslanders were encouraged to come together to perform, share, taste, listen, learn and celebrate the state’s unique diversity and its benefits.
+During the state’s largest multicultural celebration Queenslanders are encouraged to come together to perform, share, taste, listen, learn and celebrate the state’s unique diversity and its benefits.